deepfence/ThreatMapper/README.md

 Disk space | At-least 30 GB
 Linux kernel version | >= 4.4
-Docker binaries | *Version 18.03 or later* Connectivity | Access to Deepfence Management Console IP address, port 8000
+Docker binaries | *Version 18.03 or later* Connectivity | Access to Deepfence Management Console IP address, port 443 (configurable)

 Additionally, before you begin:

 * Ensure you have the Deepfence API key and Deepfence Console's IP address available.
 If needed, you can obtain the API key from `Settings` -> `User Management` in the Console
-* Ensure that the host systems for the sensors can connect to port 8000 on the Console's IP address.
+* Ensure that the host systems for the sensors can connect to port 443 on the Console's IP address.

 ### Installing the Deepfence Sensor on a Docker Host